Egalitarian and Just Digital Currency Networks: A Currency Community

 \section{A Currency Community}

 Here we first describe a cryptocurrency community that is equal and just, provided it is sybil-free.
-We expect people to participate in a currency community via a computational agent, we assume a one-to-one correspondence between people and the agents and refer to the computational agents as ``it''.
+We expect people to participate in a currency community via computational agents, and assume a one-to-one correspondence between people and the agents and refer to the computational agents as ``it''.
 Hence, Such a sybil-free community may be simply a small-scale community in which all agents know and trust each other, or a larger-scale community that grows in a sybil-resilient way~\cite{gid,csr}.
 We first define such a currency community formally, and analyze economic properties of its dynamics, showing in particular that distributive justice can be achieved in the limit using an egalitarian minting regime in which each agent mints a single coin in each timestep.
-A digital social contract for egalitarian minting is described elsewhere~\cite{dsc}.
+A digital social contract that implements egalitarian execution of a currency community and egalitarian minting is described elsewhere~\cite{dsc}.

 \begin{definition}[Currency Community] A \textit{Currency Community} is a tuple $\calC = (V,C,h)$, where $V$ is a set of agents, $C$ is a set of fungible coins, and $h:C\xrightarrow{} V$ is a configuration function that indicates the \textit{holder} of each coin $h(c)\in V$. \end{definition} Coins are fungible in the sense defined below.
 We shall also use the inverse function $h^{-1}(v):=\{c\in C~|~ h(c) = v\}$ to denote the coins \textit{held} by agent $v\in V$.